fehmi/simply.js/docs/state-management.md

 ## Reactivity of Variables

-All variables you define on the data section of your component automaticaly will be reactive.
-Anytime you change the variable, your template will be rerendered.
+All variables defined in the `data` section of your component will automatically be reactive.
+Anytime you change a variable, your template will be re-rendered.

 ```html
   <each data.hobbies as hobbie, key (index)>